-If your radio's LED does not turn on when the openSPOT3 is transmitting, then make sure they are on the same RX and TX frequencies.
+If your radio's LED does not turn on when the openSPOT2 is transmitting, then make sure they are on the same RX and TX frequencies.

-Make sure the openSPOT3's modem is set to the same mode as your radio, and the following settings are set:
+Make sure the openSPOT2's modem is set to the same mode as your radio, and the following settings are set:

-DMR radio: the color code (CC) match in your radio and the openSPOT3 (example: set it to the default 1).
+- DMR radio: the color code (CC) match in your radio and the openSPOT2 (example: set it to the default 1).
 Make sure the talkgroup you want to hear is set as the TX contact of your DMR radio's currently active channel, or the talkgroup is in an RX group list which has been assigned to the currently active channel.
-You should also add TG9 to your the RX group list and assign it to the currently active channel to hear the openSPOT3's voice announcements.

-C4FM radio:

-- The DGID is set to the same value both in your radio and the openSPOT3 (example: set it to the default 0). - Make sure the Half Deviation setting is turned off in your transceiver, and use plain C4FM modem mode on the openSPOT3.
-If there's no such setting in your transceiver's menu, then you have to use C4FM Half Deviation modem mode, and run C4FM Half Deviation AutoCal on the openSPOT3 (or manually change the RX offset on the Modem page for the lowest BER).
-Test the connection between your transceiver and the openSPOT3 using the built-in local echo service. - NXDN® radio: the radio access number (RAN) match in your radio and the openSPOT3 (example: set it to the default 0).
-Make sure the talkgroup you want to hear is in your NXDN® radio's contact list, or it is set as the TX contact of the currently active channel.
+You should also add TG9 to your the RX group list and assign it to the currently active channel to hear the openSPOT2's voice announcements. - C4FM radio: the DGID is set to the same value both in your radio and the openSPOT2 (example: set it to the default 0). - NXDN radio: the radio access number (RAN) match in your radio and the openSPOT2 (example: set it to the default 0).
+Make sure the talkgroup you want to hear is in your NXDN radio's contact list, or it is set as the TX contact of the currently active channel.